stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/PostSetup/README.md

 # PostSetup Process

-1) Run "MountEFI.app" to mount the EFI partition
+1) Run "MountEFI" to mount the EFI partition
 2) Unzip PostSetup_EFI_Rev08.zip
 4) delete all files on hdd EFI partition that was mounted
 5) copy over unzipped EFI folder to recently mounted EFI partition